Associate Professor in Computing Science with specialization in Data Management

-- PhD in Computer Science or a related field, or have the corresponding research competence or some other professional expertise.
+- PhD in Computer Science or a related field.

 - Research Expertise and Teaching Expertise.
 It is necessary that the pedagogical skills, the research expertise and the professional skills are relevant to the content of the employment and the tasks that will be included in the employment.